kristmanol/Project-for-LNU/README.md

 # Project-for-LNU
-File will contain the theme
+File will contain the theme ,
-The link to  jira board
+The link to  jira board,
-Presentation
+Presentation,